-- The conformance of the TMP and the TGS to the requirements of: - this MRTS02 Provision for Traffic and Annexures - MUTCD Part 3 - QGTTM, and - Technical Notes. - The conformance of the installed TGS with the documented TMP and TGS - The performance of the TMP and TGS against the traffic operational performance criteria outlined in the approved TMP and any requirements in Clause 3.2 and 3.3 of Annexure MRTS02.1, and - The performance of the measures taken to ensure that compliance to posted speed limits is achieved.
+- The conformance of the TMP and the TGS to the requirements of: - o this MRTS02 Provision for Traffic and Annexures - MUTCD Part 3 - QGTTM - o Guideline Traffic Management at Works on Roads, and - o Technical Notes. - The safety of road users, including vulnerable road users (bicyclists, pedestrians and motorcyclists). - The condition and suitability of the travelled path for all road users. - The conformance of the installed TGS with the documented TMP and TGS. - The performance of the TMP and TGS against the traffic operational performance criteria outlined in the approved TMP and any requirements in Clause 3.2 and 3.3 of Annexure MRTS02.1.

+The performance of the measures taken to ensure that compliance to posted speed limits is achieved.